-In the Netherlands we have a number of generally recognized public holidays: New Year’s Day, Easter Monday, Ascension Day, Whit Monday, both Christmas days, King’s Day and Liberation Day in lustrum years.
+In the Netherlands we have a number of public holidays: New Year’s Day, Easter Monday, Ascension Day, Whit Monday, both Christmas days, King’s Day and Liberation Day in five-year anniversaries.

-If work is not done on a weekday due to closure of the company where you work, you may be eligible for a compensation (holiday allowance).
+In case you can't work due to closure of the company for a public holiday on a weekday, you may be eligible for a compensation (holiday allowance).
 The payment of this allowance depends on your contract or your work history in previous 13 weeks on the weekday of the public holiday.

 The calculation of whether someone is eligible for a public holiday allowance is clearly formulated in the CAO.
 If no clear-cut work size has been agreed, then:

-* In phase A: That one must have worked for at least 7 of the 13 weeks (or more than half in the case of shorter employment) in order to qualify for the reimbursement.
+- In phase A: That one must have worked for at least 7 of the 13 weeks (or more than half in the case of shorter employment) in order to qualify for the allowance.

-If you have any questions or if something is not clear to you, consult the CAO for temporary workers, article 27 or complete the document below;
+If you have any questions or if something is not clear to you, consult the CAO for temporary workers, article 27 or complete the form below.